 Harvesting Innovation: Brazilian Agriculture in the 21st Century took another step toward understanding the central role of innovation in Brazilian development with a particular focus on agriculture.
 During the past year the Brazil Initiative at the Elliott School of International Affairs has gathered scholars, practioners and policymakers to explore, discuss and debate innovation and development in Brazil.
 Harvesting Innovation featured researchers and farmers dedicated to incorporating science driven innovations to increase productivity, shift toward intensive forms of agriculture and livestock production.
 The symposium explored these themes as they intersect environmental sustainability and the growing productivity gap between modern Brazilian agriculture and traditional, extensive forms.

-Maurizio Gaudagni from the World Bank presented an overview of the global food supply and Brazil contribution to food security through impressive gains in Total Factor Productivity (TFP).
-Gaudagni noted that Brazil still retains the potential for even larger gains in TFP for livestock production.
+Maurizio Guadagni, Senior Agricultural Specialist at the World Bank Group presented an overview of the global food supply and Brazil contribution to food security through impressive gains in Total Factor Productivity (TFP).
+Guadagni noted that Brazil still retains the potential for even larger gains in TFP for livestock production.
 He also reported the central role of the federal government’s agricultural research and extension agency, EMBRAPA, in pushing productivity.
-Gaudagni also noted the positive relationship between agricultural modernization and greenhouse gas reductions, showing the potential for green growth through intensive, science driven agricultural production.
+Guadagni also noted the positive relationship between agricultural modernization and greenhouse gas reductions, showing the potential for green growth through intensive, science driven agricultural production.

 Increasing Productivity and Intensive Agriculture

-Geraldo Martha, Jr. from Embrapa provided an historical examination of the evolution of Brazilian agriculture, reminding attendees that Brazil suffered from low productivity and high food prices before agricultural modernization took root in the late 1970s.
-He noted that Cotton and Soy led the way, achieving the largest advances in yields through science based production systems.
+Geraldo Martha Jr. Coordinator of EMBRAPA, Labex-USA, provided an historical examination of the evolution of Brazilian agriculture, reminding attendees that Brazil suffered from low productivity, production, and high food prices before agricultural modernization took root in the late 1970s.
+He noted that Cotton and Soy led the way, achieving the but largest advances in yields through science based production systems are observed for major crops and beef production.
 Martha pointed to the critical relationship between modernization and its measureable land savings effect as technology replaced agricultural frontier expansion.
-He also reported that government supports played a small role in agriculture, compelling farmers to seek out technology to raise yields and profitability.
-The result was falling food prices beginning in the 1990s and carrying through into the 21st century.
+He also reported that government supports, measured by OECD’s Producer Support Estimate, played a small role in agriculture, compelling farmers to seek out technology to raise yields and profitability.
+The result was falling food prices beginning in the 1980s and carrying through into the 21st century.
 Martha argues that Brazilian agriculture can continue to modernize and achieve ever-higher productivity by intensifying the relationships between knowledge and applied techniques in the field.
-This effort can be developed through cutting edge gene editing, preventive breeding, digital and big-data approaches, advanced models for developing sustainable systems (with fewer toxic inputs), and thinking through agricultural value chains to maximize efficiency and profitability.
-For Martha, EMBRAPA plays a critical role in advancing this agenda and recognizing and mitigating market imperfections along the way.
+This effort can be developed through cutting edge gene editing, preventive breeding, digital and big-data approaches, advanced modeling at all levels, and fostering sustainable systems (with higher input-use efficiency), and thinking through agricultural value chains to maximize efficiency and profitability.
+For Martha, EMBRAPA plays a critical role in advancing this agenda.
+Recognizing and mitigating market imperfections along the way is necessary for increasing future positive outcomes.

 Both Jenkins and Martha emphasized the need for expanded data collection and analysis to develop and drive the application of innovations.
 Data can be used to identify, mitigate and overcome challenges and problems, but such big data driven solutions require more investment in information technology and professional development among professionals and farmers.
 Farmers must be included in the process of technological development and data collection, and be willing to apply solutions identified through big data analysis.